kuty007/Ex3-OOP/README.md

 ![Screenshot 2021-12-27 102400](https://user-images.githubusercontent.com/80645472/147451867-ab021e18-a248-4612-9bc5-fe54696540c8.png)

+# UML
-# UML - visualize the design of this project.
+Visualize the design of this project.

 ![Screenshot 2021-12-27 195348](https://user-images.githubusercontent.com/80645472/147495979-0326320f-7a04-4bc8-a7a6-82ffa91eba4b.png)